chacehoo/maomao_web/content/post/post_35_new_members.md

 [Connor](https://maomaohu.net/author/connor-aucremanne/) joins our team as a PhD student starting from Nov.
 2024.

+[Aimin](https://maomaohu.net/author/aimin-wang/) joins our team as a visiting PhD student from Shanghai University, China.

-Great to have you join our BIOR lab, Connor!
+Great to have you both join our BIOR lab, Connor and Aimin!